-Growing up on Detroit’s eastside, she was surrounded by crime and drug abuse.
-She watched her father battle addiction and mother struggle to make ends meet.
-All the while, she was being ruthlessly bullied at school.
+Growing up, she watched her father battle addiction and mother struggle to make ends meet.
+All the while, she was being ruthlessly teased and bullied at school.

 When classmates called her “different” and “weird,” she could have let their words defeat her.
 Instead, she embraced her uniqueness and leveraged it to become the powerful woman she is today.